YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 The slow down of my improvement is largely due to some institutional and philosophical problems of the company.
 See how I raise up the whole topic here?
 Let's talk about these institutional issues I faced.

-The third and the most important reason why I left Citi is that over the years, I realised that the firm, as [put by Chen Hao, tent to solve problems through management rather than technology](https://coolshell.cn/articles/17737.html).
+The third and the most important reason why I left is that over the years, I realised that the firm, as [put by Chen Hao, tent to solve problems through management rather than technology](https://coolshell.cn/articles/17737.html).
 This is the very point I disagree with the firm and despite.
 It is also the fundamental cause of my grievances in my final days in the company.

-As a junior team lead in the firm I was buried with all sorts of ruthless bureaucratic formalism work produced by the company.
-A variety of weird spreadsheets to be filled.
-At least two days of paperwork before each deployment, with eight approvals to chase.
-There's always someone from some part of the company you never heard up jumping up to chase you for paperwork.
-Every Wednesday, you receive a scorecard about paperwork completion cc'd to all big cheeses, and risk of being in their 'naughty list'.
+As a junior team lead in the firm I was buried with all sorts of ruthless bureaucratic formalism work.
+A variety of weird spreadsheets to be filled; at least two days of paperwork before each deployment, with eight approvals to chase; there's always someone from some part of the company you never heard up jumping up out of no where to chase you for paperwork.
+Every Wednesday, you receive a scorecard on paperwork completion cc'd to all big cheeses, and risk of being in their 'naughty list'.
 I lost sleep on dump things as such.
 In retrospect, it was a quite a feat that I could handle so these bureaucracy while ensuring the projects' delivery.